 Images of the different stages of the rash can be found on the HPSC website at the following link: www.hpsc.ie/a-z/zoonotic/monkeypox/factsheets

 There is no medicine that can cure monkeypox.
 Treatment of monkeypox is mainly supportive.
 This involves treating any uncomfortable symptoms, such as pain or itch, that occur, keeping the patient warm, comfortable and relaxed, and making sure they get plenty of fluids.
-This allows the patient’s own body defences to fight the infection.
+This allows the person’s own body defences to fight the infection.

 Gay, bisexual and men who have sex with men (gbMSM):

-A list of public STI services is available on the HSE’s Sexual Wellbeing website https://www.sexualwellbeing.ie/sexual-health/hse-sti-services-in-ireland.html.
+A list of public STI services is available on the HSE’s Sexual Wellbeing website: https://www.sexualwellbeing.ie/sexual-health/hse-sti-services-in-ireland.html.